For best matches please enter at least two or three letters

 Log in to your Regransfers account

 Vehicles using UK roads are identified with the DVLA registrations system.
-The registrations issued under the system have varied in form since its inception at the beginning of the 20th Century, but the basic elements have become standard and most plates include codes denoting year and place of issue as well as random characters that render the number unique.
+Registrations issued under the system have varied in form since its inception at the beginning of the 20th Century, but the basic elements have become standard and most plates include codes denoting year and place of issue as well as random characters that render the number unique.

 For more information on the various registration formats that have been used over the years, please see our car registrations overview page.

 We are often asked by customers if number plates can feature custom spacing to make the number/letter combinations look more like words or names.
 Sadly, without exception, we have to explain that such customisation is not allowed.
 Not only will we not supply, or facilitate the supply, of illegal non-standard DVLA number plates, but we have to explain to the customer that if they do find a manufacturer who will provide such plates then they risk trouble with the police and the DVLA.
 Penalties for contravening the regulations specifying the correct format for DVLA number plates may include hefty fines, and even the loss of entitlement to the car registrations involved.